serverdensity/sd-agent-core-plugins/gitlab_runner/README.md

 ## Setup
 ### Installation

-Install the `dd-check-gitlab_runner` package manually or with your favorite configuration manager
+Install the `sd-agent-gitlab-runner` package manually or with your favorite configuration manager

 ### Configuration

 Edit the `gitlab_runner.yaml` file to point to the Runner's Prometheus metrics endpoint and to the Gitlab master to have a service check.
-See the [sample gitlab_runner.yaml](https://github.com/DataDog/integrations-core/blob/master/gitlab_runner/conf.yaml.example) for all available configuration options.
+See the [sample gitlab_runner.yaml](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/gitlab_runner/conf.yaml.example) for all available configuration options.

 The `allowed_metrics` item in the `init_config` section allows to specify the metrics that should be extracted.